syegulalp/Akilang/language.md

 A `uni` block defines *universals*, or variables available throughout a module.
 The syntax is the same as a `var` assignment.

-There should only be one `uni` block per module, just after any `const` module.
+There can be more than one `uni` block per module, typically after any  `const` module.
 This rule is not enforced by the compiler, but it's a good idea, since `uni` declarations may depend on previous `const` declarations.

 ```
 uni {